Instant Pot Potato & Chickpea Curry – an easy weeknight curry which you can make in 30 minutes in your IP. Vegan & gluten-free.

 - Once hot, add oil and then add the cumin seeds.

-- Let the cumin seeds sizzle and then add chopped onion and green chili, cook till onions are soft and translucent, around 2-3 minutes.
+Let the cumin seeds sizzle and then add chopped onion, ginger, garlic and green chili.
+Cook till onions are soft and light brown, around 3-4 minutes.

-- Add garlic and ginger, cook another 2 minutes and then add the tomato puree.
-Cook the tomato puree for 2 minutes and then add curry powder, garam masala, cumin powder, turmeric and salt.
-Also add the red chili powder, if using.
+Add the tomato puree.
+Stir and cover the pot with a glass lid.
+Cook the tomato puree for 5 minutes and then add curry powder, garam masala, cumin powder, turmeric powder, smoked paprika and salt.
 Cook the spices for a minute or two.

-- Add diced potatoes, chickpeas, along with water and stir to combine.
+Add diced potatoes, chickpeas and stir to combine.
+Add water and mix.

 - Add 2 tablespoons chopped cilantro and close the lid of the IP.

-- Press the manual button and cook on high pressure for 5 minutes.
-Do 10 minutes Natural Pressure Release and then release the remaining pressure manually (Quick Release).
+Press the manual button and cook on high pressure for 6 minutes.
+Do 10 minutes Natural Pressure Release and then do a quick release.

 - Add coconut milk, lemon juice and adjust spice levels to taste.